-As I’ve said before, your emotions drive your thoughts and behaviors.
-In other words you’re manifesting your emotions, so it’s important to continually check in with them.
+As I’ve said before, your emotions drive your thoughts, and behaviors.
+In other words you’re manifesting your emotions (your energy in motion), so it’s important to continually check in with them.
 Thankfully, the scale I’m going to talk about will help you do this.

 Emotional Guidance Scale (EGS)

 The EGS is a scale (see image below) by Abraham-Hicks that helps you identify your current emotional set point; in other words, your frequency.
 The Emotional Guidance Scale is a list of 22 emotions ranging from joy at #1 to depression at #22, with all of the emotions in between.
 Each emotion has a set frequency associated with it and the corresponding frequency can be measured.
 As we know, the higher our frequency, the more we’re able to manifest the good things we want.
 To that end, we can use this scale to determine our frequency, based on our emotion, and figure out appropriate steps to increase our vibration.

 The EGS was created to help you determine your set point, or your vibrational frequency, at any given moment.
 Whether you check-in during an argument, at the end of the day, while you’re watching tv, while painting, on your way to work, this scale was designed to give you a path to increase your frequency.
 Consider this guiding scale as a roadmap that will help you get from where you are when you check-in, to where you want to be emotionally, in order to manifest.